intel/iotivity-node/README.md

 ### For the impatient:
 0. Make sure [node][] is up and running
 0. Install the following packages, which your distribution should provide:
-    0. unzip, scons, wget, git, and make
+    0. unzip, scons, wget, git, patch, tar, and make
     0. Development headers for boost, libuuid, glib2, and libcurl

         boost and libcurl are needed during the build process, but iotivity-node does not ultimately depend on either.